Want to start a business? Five things you need to know to really get started.

 Naturally, any business plan needs to be flexible and fluid, with the ability to change and adapt over time as your business evolves.
 Many businesses of all sizes find the Business Model Canvas an effective and flexible tool to mapping out what their business can do now and where it could be in the future.
 You can get help with writing your business plan by attending our 'How to write a successful business plan' workshop.

 5. Don’t run before you can walk

 As a new business in the midst of new product development it’s important not to a) put all your eggs in one basket and b) spend all of your resource on something without proof of its market potential.

-The Lean Startup methodology is adopted by many start-ups these days as, in the past, too many have begun with an idea for a product that they think people want.
-After spending months, sometimes years, developing and refining a product without ever showing or testing the product to their target demographic, it’s then a huge shock for a new business to find that it doesn’t meet consumer demand, resulting in the failure of the business before it’s even taken off.
+The Lean Start-up methodology is an excellent approach to finding out whether your product or service will attract real customers before you invest too much time and money.
+Some people spend months, even years, developing and refining a product without ever testing the product in their target market.
+It’s then a huge shock for a potential business owner to find out that the product is not fit for purpose, resulting in the failure of the business before it’s even taken off.

 Defining a minimum viable product to get the opinions of target consumers is a great idea.
-It’s a skeleton of the final product you’d take to market but it allows you to understand its potential before investing maximum resource.
+It’s a skeleton of the final product you’d take to market but it allows you to understand its potential and make any necessary changes before investing maximum resource.

-For a decade we have been helping entrepreneurs based in and around London start, run and grow their businesses.
-Isn’t it time you paid us a visit?
+For over a decade we have been helping entrepreneurs based in and around London start, run and grow their businesses.
+Visit our events page to view our upcoming events.